data-apis/array-api-comparison/README.md

 * * *

-## Usage
+## Installation

-To view array API data in your local web browser, first navigate to the directory into which you want to clone this repository
+Navigate to the directory into which you want to clone this repository

 ```bash
 $ cd ./repository/destination/directory